AnswerDotAI/fasthtml/CONTRIBUTING.md

 # How to contribute

+Make sure you have read the [doc on code style]( https://docs.fast.ai/dev/style.html) first.
+(Note that we don't follow PEP8, but instead follow a coding style designed specifically for numerical and interactive programming.)

 This project uses [nbdev](https://nbdev.fast.ai/getting_started.html) for development.
 Before beginning, make sure that nbdev and a jupyter-compatible client such as jupyterlab or nbclassic are installed.
 To make changes, update the notebooks in the `nbs` folder, not the .py files directly.
 Then, run `nbdev_export`.
 For more details, have a look at the [nbdev tutorial](https://nbdev.fast.ai/tutorials/tutorial.html).
+Depending on the code changes, you might also need to run `tools/update.sh` to update python interface modules and [LLM reference material](https://github.com/AnswerDotAI/llms-txt).

 You may want to set up a `prep` alias in `~/.zshrc` or other shell startup file: